If you’ve been diagnosed with colon cancer, we recommend getting a second opinion before choosing where you’ll be treated.

 A second opinion may identify better, more advanced or more aggressive options, including minimally invasive techniques, such as laparoscopic surgery, and clinical studies of new chemotherapies.

-If your cancer has spread to your liver, we offer a wide array of therapies, from concurrent colon and liver surgeries to transarterial chemoembolization, for secondary tumors through the Liver Tumor Clinic at University of Washington Medical Center.
+If your cancer has spread to your liver, we offer a wide array of therapies, from concurrent colon and liver surgeries to transarterial chemoembolization, for secondary tumors through the Liver Tumor Clinic at UW Medical Center - Montlake.

 Understand the benefits of specialized, multidisciplinary care

-The team of colon cancer specialists from SCCA offers in-depth understanding of the full spectrum of treatments.
+The team of colon cancer specialists from Fred Hutch offers in-depth understanding of the full spectrum of treatments.
 We have first-hand knowledge of current research and a wealth of treatment experience.

 Start with a course of therapy tailored to you